bxparks/AceTMI/examples/AutoBenchmark/README.md

 # AutoBenchmark

-This program measures the performance of various implementations of the TM1637 protocol in the AceTMI library: `SoftTmiInterface` and `SoftTmiFastInterface`.
+This program measures the performance of various implementations of the TM1637 protocol in the AceTMI library: `SimpleTmiInterface` and `SimpleTmiFastInterface`.

 **Version**: AceTMI v0.1+